 You’ll also get a $75 Southwest travel credit each year with the Southwest Priority card, which can be used for Southwest flights, along with four upgraded boarding positions annually, 7,500 bonus points each anniversary year starting with your second year as a card holder, 20% back on inflight drinks and Wi-Fi and no foreign transaction fees.

 Since Southwest points are worth about 1.4 cents each, the annual 7,500 bonus points on the Southwest Priority are worth $105.
 Add that to the $75 in travel credits and your $149 annual fee is more than covered for each year starting with your second year — and that’s before even considering all of the card’s other benefits.

-Read CNN Underscored’s roundup of the best credit cards for Southwest flyers.
+Read CNN Underscored’s review of the Southwest Priority card.

 Learn more and apply for the Southwest Priority Card.

 Citi AAdvantage Platinum Select World Elite Mastercard: Best for American flyers

 For the occasional American Airlines flyer, the Citi AAdvantage Platinum is a great card to have, especially since there’s no annual fee for the first year, then only $95 per year thereafter.
 While it isn’t the best card to use on everyday spending, you can save money on baggage fees and even get a 25% discount on food and beverage purchases when you use your card on American Airlines flights.